-- Income tax: Secondly you are to pay tax over you rental income.
+- Income tax: Secondly you are to pay tax over your rental income.
 Fiscal residents in Spain do so once a year through the IRPF income tax.
 Non-fiscal residents submit their IRNR income tax forms 4 times a year (instead of once without renting out) through a gestor (accountant).
 The tax rate is about 20% and there are some proportional deductions allowed over official bills.

 - Guardia Civil: Thirdly officially every single booking must be reported online to the Guardia Civil within 24 hours of arrival.
 So, just with a hotel booking.
 The paperwork (contract with signature plus copy passports) must be kept for 1 year for inspection checks.
 At the moment there aren´t so many checks yet, but you can have trouble.
-For example if your renters are in contact with the Guardia Civil over another issue.
-Sooner of later the systems will be linked.
+For example, if your renters are in contact with the Guardia Civil over another issue.
+Sooner or later the systems will be linked.
 And then the Tax Office can check if you do declare all your income honestly.

 - Other costs:

 - Rental commission agent

 - Cleaning costs

 - Electricity and water use

 - Administration costs gestor / accountant

 Non-professional renting out, by the way, to the family or friend is allowed without registration number and without tax declaration.